masonhgn/Ivy-Math/README.md

 Simple website using django, bootstrap, HTML/CSS that allows users to create and view math videos.
 The site is separated into 4 different categories.
 SQLITE database is used with one post model for each category.

+Django based web application that allows users to submit and view math tutorial videos, separated into four different categories of mathematics.
+Users can title and describe the videos, as well as give a caption that will go under the video in the detail view of each post.
+I learned the most about Django and MVC architecture from this project by far, and I believe that I got some good practice with styling elements in CSS, and properly structuring HTML divs.
+The project was live on the domain ivymath.net for about a year, and was hosted on Linode.

 LANDING PAGE (separated into four learning categories)